#wartime president

 Think about it: they both grew up poor and deeply vulnerable, losing parents at a very young age, with a matriarchal adult (Katniss' mother and Coriolanus' Grandma'am) who fails to provide for them emotionally and physically.
 They intimately understand the threat of starvation, even developing with stunted growth because of it, and their narrations in the books share a fixation on food.
 Throughout their childhoods, both experienced constant fear and suffered a fundamental lack of control over their circumstances.
 Because of this, they're inherently suspicious of the people around them.
 They resent feeling indebted to others, especially those who have saved their lives.
 They're motivated almost entirely by family and deeply connected to their communities.
 Both are used and manipulated by the Capitol, both are forced to perform to survive and despise every inch of it, both are thrown into the Arena and made to kill.
 Both have a self-sacrificial, genuinely sweet sister figure acting as their conscience.
 Peeta and Lucy Gray - performers and love interests with a fundamental kindness and sense of hope about them - fulfill markedly similar roles in their narrative.
 Both contribute to the development of the future Hunger Games, Snow throughout tbosas and Katniss towards the end of Mockingjay.

 So, yeah, Katniss is Lucy Gray haunting Coriolanus.
-But I bet you anything that eighty-something year old President Snow looks at her, the girl on fire, bright and young and brilliant, emerging from a childhood of starvation with a relentless hunger for success, a talented and charming performer helping her win the Games, and he sees the ghost of his own past.
+But I bet you anything that eighty-something year old President Snow looks at her, the girl on fire, and thinks that he sees the ghost of his own past: bright and young and brilliant, emerging from a childhood of starvation with a relentless hunger for success, a talented and charming performer helping her win the Games.
 And that's why he's so afraid of her!
 Because if he sees himself in her, then he's up against his own cunning, his own talent for manipulation, his own charisma, his own genius.
-He's up against the version of himself that he once wished to be, with the nightmare army of his childhood at her back and her star-crossed lover at her side, spewing Sejanus' truths in his own voice.
+He reads her wrong, obviously, but it means that in his mind he's up against the version of himself that he could have been, with the nightmare army of his childhood at her back and her star-crossed lover at her side, spewing Sejanus' truths in his own voice.
 This isn't to say that Katniss ever achieved the level of power and agency that Coriolanus did during her time with the rebellion, but it is to say that Snow was taken down by what truly terrified him - his own morality, come to finish the job.

 Text